Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives or artificial colors.

 - 1/2 tsp oil for each pancake

 - Wash and chop your spinach.
 Heat a deep-bottomed pan and throw in the chopped spinach and a little salt.
-Sauté for 1 or 2 minutes, then turn off the stove and transfer it to a mixing bowl.
+Sauté for 1 or 2 minutes; then turn off the stove and transfer the spinach to a mixing bowl.

-- Add the rice flour, wheat flour, chickpea flour, cumin seeds, minced garlic, chopped green chilies, chopped onions, coriander powder, turmeric powder, and salt to the mixing bowl.
+- To the spinach, add the rice flour, wheat flour, chickpea flour, cumin seeds, minced garlic, chopped green chilies, chopped onions, coriander powder, turmeric powder and salt.

 - Mix these ingredients together, adding water little-by-little to make a loose and pliable dough.
 Apply some oil around the dough and set aside covered for 5 minutes.

 - Apply some oil on a plastic sheet or butter paper.
 Divide the dough into four equal portions.
-Take one of the portions and shape it like a patty on the greased sheet.
+Take one of the portions and shape it like a patty on a greased sheet.

-- Wet your fingers and pat it to make a disc of about 6-inches in diameter with a big hole in the center.
+- Wet your fingers and pat each patty to make a disc of about 6 inches in diameter with a big hole in the center.
 Refer to the photo gallery below for reference.

 - Heat a griddle or flat pan and grease it with some oil.
 Take the disc in your palm and carefully place it on the pan.
 Add a few drops of oil on the top and the edges.